Can you really trust your Louisville Realtor? That’s a great question. Learn how here.

-Now, we’ve got people people writing stories like, Why You Can’t Trust Real Estate Agents When Buying A House.
+Now, we’ve got people writing stories like, Why You Can’t Trust Real Estate Agents When Buying A House.
 Really, none of them?

-Mr. Holman, author of the piece, isn’t a Realtor but a member of the financial industry in Canada.
+Mr. Holman, the author of the piece, isn’t a Realtor but a member of the financial industry in Canada.
 I would suspect he has a better-than-average understanding of the industry.
 But why the blanket statement?